gothinkster/slim-php-realworld-example-app/readme.md

 Finally, we run the app by calling `$app->run()`, which will process the request and send the response.
 > We include four important files into the index.php: `settings.php`, `dependencies.php`, `middleware.php`, `routes.php`
-> I's a good idea to check before continuing.
+> I's a good idea to check them before continuing.

 ### The App Instance
 The instance of Slim\App (`$app`) holds the app settings, routes, and dependencies.